 Sue is a Founding member and Patron of this International Association contributing to the revitalisation of the village and valley of Amari in Crete through the art of storytelling.

-Sue is a Founder of the International School of Storytelling based at Emerson College in the UK where she worked for 22 years until forming the Centre for Biographical Storytelling in 2016.
+Sue was a Founder of the School of Storytelling at Emerson College in the UK until she formed the Centre for Biographical Storytelling in 2016.